PHILADELPHIA REFLECTIONS

 Abundant seafood made it easy to settle here.
 Agriculture takes longer.

-Nation's First Hospital, 1751-2008
+Nation's First Hospital, 1751-2016

 Located between two large rivers, South Philadelphia up to ten blocks away was essentially a swamp until the Civil War.
-So, there were seasonal epidemics of malaria, yellow fever, typhoid and poliomyelitis at the hospital until the early twentieth century.
+So, there were seasonal epidemics of malaria, yellow fever, typhoid, and poliomyelitis at the hospital until the early twentieth century.
 Philadelphia was a port city, so sailors brought in cases of venereal disease, scurvy, even an occasional case of anthrax or leprosy.
-During the Industrial Revolution of the nineteenth century, tuberculosis, rheumatic fever and diphtheria were part of clinical practice.
+During the Industrial Revolution of the nineteenth century, tuberculosis, rheumatic fever, and diphtheria were part of clinical practice.
 But underlying the ebb and flow of environmental effects, there was a steady population of illness which did not change a great deal from 1776 to 1948.
 These patients were all poor, because the rules in Benjamin Franklin's handwriting restricted service to the "sick poor, and only if there is room, for those who can pay."
 In 1948 there was a poor box for those who might feel grateful, but no credit manager or official payment office.
 The matter had been considered, but the cost of collection was considered greater than the likely revenue.
 When Mr. Daniel Gill was offered the position as the hospital's first credit manager, it was suggested that he be given a tenth of what he collected.
-To his lifelong regret, Dan Gill regretted that he refused the offer that he felt he could not afford to accept.
+To his lifelong regret, Dan Gill regretted that he refused an offer that he had felt he could not afford to accept.

 So, the wards were filled with victims of the diseases of poverty, punctuated by occasional epidemics of whatever was prevalent.
 And a second constant feature of the patients was their medical condition forced them to be housed in bed.
 For centuries, physicians dreaded the news that a new patient was being admitted with "dead legs".
-Mental and neurological diseases presented a second major imperative for admission; such patients either couldn't walk or couldn't be trusted to walk alone.
-Coma or raging fever was another category of mandatory admission.